pygmystack/pygmy/docs/usage.md

 ## Start
-To start `pygmy` run following command
+To start `pygmy-go` run following command

-    pygmy up
+    pygmy-go up

-`pygmy` will now start all the required Docker containers and add the ssh key.
+`pygmy-go` will now start all the required Docker containers and add the ssh key.

-If you are on Ubuntu you might need to run pygmy with `pygmy up --no-resolver`
+If you are on Ubuntu you might need to run pygmy with `pygmy-go up --no-resolver`

 **All done?** Head over to [Drupal Docker Containers](./drupal_site_containers.md) to learn how to work with docker containers.